themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

       +10 GPYUSD
 ```

-2) User B requests to bridge 10 PYUSD to Ethereum vault.
+2) User B requests to bridge 10 PYUSD to Ethereum vault from user A.

 ```
   Transaction E2: